tpaviot/ProcessScheduler/doc/introduction.rst

 The scheduling problem is solved using the Microsfot `Z3 Prover <https://github.com/Z3Prover/z3>`_, a MIT licensed `SMT solver <https://en.wikipedia.org/wiki/Satisfiability_modulo_theories>`_.
 The optimization part of the solver is described in this paper: `Bjorner et al. νZ - An Optimizing SMT Solver (2016) <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/nbjorner-nuz.pdf>`_.
 A good introduction to programming Z3 with Python can be read at `z3-py-tutorial <https://ericpony.github.io/z3py-tutorial/guide-examples.htm>`_.
 Z3 is the only mandatory dependency of ProcessScheduler.

-The solution of a scheduling problem can be rendered to a Gantt chart using the `matplotlib <https://www.matplotlib.org>`_ library, and exported to any of the common jpg, png, pdf or svg formats. matplotlib is an optional dependency of ProcessScheduler.
+The solution of a scheduling problem can be rendered to a Gantt chart using the `matplotlib <https://www.matplotlib.org>`_ or `plotly <https://plotly.com/>`_ libraries, and exported to any of the common jpg, png, pdf or svg formats. matplotlib and plotly are not installed by default, they are optional dependencies.

 Download/install
 ----------------